 The Athabasca Basin in northern Saskatchewan, Canada, is home to high-grade uranium reserves with ore grades up to 100 times the world average.
-Cameco's low-cost operations here include the two highest grade mines in the world - Cigar Lake and McArthur River/Key Lake, operated by Cameco.
+Cameco's operations here include the two highest grade mines in the world - Cigar Lake and McArthur River/Key Lake, operated by Cameco.

 Cameco owns a 40% share in Joint Venture Inkai's in situ recovery uranium mine in south central Kazakhstan.
 The remaining 60% belongs to Kazatomprom, which is owned by the government of Kazakhstan.

 The Smith Ranch-Highland and Crow Butte operations use in situ recovery methods.